nunoluis85/javascript-module-2/week-1/Homework/dom-manipulation-2/README.md

 Just below the buttons, there's a form called **Register with us**.

-Continue working in `./js/main.js` to add the following functionality:
+Continue working in `./js/main.js` thank you for filling out the formto add the following functionality:

 When the submit button is pressed, it should check that all the form fields are valid: